giovannigv/CppBeginner/README.md

 ## My first time using Cpp

-The file Study have all Cpp file, and the main is Sources
+The file Study have all Cpp file, and the main is Source.cpp